vsariola/pakettic/README.md

 - Working on a tweet-cart?
 Use `-l` to output LUA carts, which are uncompressed.
 The optimization algorithm then just optimizes the uncompressed size of the code.
+- Do you want to use the TIC-80 sprites or the tracker, but don't like the fact that the data chunks are uncompressed?
+Use `-d` to have pakettic automatically convert all data chunks into hexadecimal strings in the code, along with a small stub placed at the beginning of the code that interprets the string and loads the data at correct address.
+For example,
+  `-d -cCODE,MUSIC,PATTERNS,WAVEFORM,SAMPLES,DEFAULT` would include the necessary chunks for the music.

 ## Known issues